Engineering as Marketing Theory and Practice

 What is engineering as marketing?

-Engineering as marketing is a tactic that entails a company creating valuable tools for its ideal customers.
-These free products tend to showcase your company's technical capabilities and provide customers with a satisfying interaction with your offerings.
-As a result, your brand grows in awareness, which sets you up as a market leader in your field.
+This involves a company creating tools for its customers.
+These free tools show your company's ability, giving customers a satisfying interaction.
+Your brand grows in popularity, setting you up as a market leader in your field.

 What are the examples of engineering as marketing?

-Most companies offer their clients free tools: pricing calculators, widgets, basic apps, micro-sites, free online tools, evaluation sites, chatbots, and research tools.
-Take theese cases as examples.
+Companies offer clients free tools like pricing calculators, widgets, apps, and much more.
+Take these cases as examples.

 Microsoft

-When marketing Bing's Visual Search, they introduced a free What Dog tool?
+Microsoft introduced a free What Dog tool to market Bing's Visual Search.
 It helped them showcase their image search feature and drive users to their search engine.

 DuckDuckGo

-Similarly, DuckDuckGo, an alternative search engine, launched DontTrack.us, an illustrated guide showing how Google tracks its users.
+DuckDuckGo launched DontTrack.us.
+It’s an illustrated guide that shows how Google tracks its users.
 It garnered press attention, driving the unknown search engine's brand awareness.

 Wix